jxwleong/jtag-boundary-scan/README.md

 ## <a name="result"></a> Result
 ![JTAG Architecture for STM32F103xx](https://trello-attachments.s3.amazonaws.com/5d0ad54197302875cae43986/577x380/bb87a975c30916ed276583988f1eab23/JTAG_Architecture.jpg)
 <div align="center">
-  Figure 7.JTAG Architecture for STM32F103xx from [10.] pg 1084
+  Figure 7.
+JTAG Architecture for STM32F103xx from [10.] pg 1084
 </div>
 There for two jtag devices in STM32F103C8T6 as shown at Figure 7.
 When doing JTAG instructions, both devices must be considered.
-Based on Figure7., the instruction length of Boundary scan TAP (5-bits) and Cortex-M3 TAP are different.
-Not only the instruction length of both devices are different but also the instruction opcode as well as the device's id are different.
+Based on Figure7, the instruction length of Boundary scan TAP (5-bits) and Cortex-M3 TAP are different.
+Not only the instruction length of both devices are different but also the instruction opcode as well as the device's ID are different.

 ### <a name="infoBoundaryScan"></a> Information required for JTAG Boundary Scan